 Cooling system draining

 With the engine completely cold, remove the expansion tank filler cap.
-Turn the cap anti-clockwise until it reaches the first stop.
-Wait until any pressure remaining in the system is released, then push the cap down, turn it anti-clockwise to the second stop, and lift it off.
+Turn the cap anti-clockwise, wait until any pressure remaining in the system is released, then unscrew it and lift it off.

-Remove the drain plug, and allow the coolant to drain into the container.
+Slacken the drain screw, and allow the coolant to drain into the container

 If the coolant has been drained for a reason other than renewal, then provided it is clean and less than two years old, it can be re-used, though this is not recommended.